sheehy98/Quicksort/README.txt

 The code takes a while to run when T is large (we used 100 to ensure our results were outlier proof) because it has to create all of the datasets every time.

-The sorts were all taken from Sedgewick, our code is in the tester file

 The code assumes good input for number of tests and data set size

 To see the code in action, run tester.java and follow the prompts